callysto/hackathon/ColonizingMars/README.md

 # Links to Important Resources

-## Tutorials: Pandas DataFrames, Plot-ly and Cufflinks
+## Tutorials: Pandas DataFrames, matplotlib and Cufflinks

 <a href="http://tinyurl.com/ya3jgsd7" target="_blank"><img src="https://raw.githubusercontent.com/callysto/curriculum-notebooks/master/open-in-callysto-button.svg?sanitize=true" width="123" height="24" alt="Open in Callysto"/></a> Press this button to get started with reading, parsing and formatting data using Pandas DataFrames, as well as visualizing using Cufflinks and matplotlib.